 IMDA has embarked on the Green Data Centre Innovation Programme that aims to boost the competitiveness of the data centre industry by raising their overall energy efficiency.
 The programme intends to:

 - Direct local R&D efforts in green data centre technologies by providing research funding for key areas of research through the Green Data Centre Research Grant Call.
 These research projects can be multi-disciplinary in nature, but should have a clear focus on technology transfer into actual products and services.
 Collaboration between the research community and the industry is strongly encouraged.

-The first stage of the Directed Call for Research Proposals in Increasing Energy Efficiency of Data Centres in Singapore has commenced.
+- The first stage of the Directed Call for Research Proposals in Increasing Energy Efficiency of Data Centres in Singapore has commenced.
 Please visit this NRF’s site for more details.
-The deadline for submission of White Papers is 18 November 2015, 12:00pm (GMT +08:00).

 - Spur innovation by catalysing the development and adoption of innovative green data centre related products, solutions and services through the Green Data Centre Innovation Call-for-Collaboration.
 IMDA intends to invite proposals from the industry to prototype and pilot innovative solutions that cut across the facilities, ICT systems and design to significantly improve the energy efficiency of local data centres.

 - Establish a Green Data Centre Innovation Hub to demonstrate emerging technologies and innovations that can be adopted by data centres.
 The Hub, as a data centre platform, will take a coordinated and multi-disciplinary approach towards open collaborations amongst industry.
 IMDA will jointly work with the industry to build and manage the Hub.

 - Develop policies and guidelines related to resource efficiency such as energy use by data centres in Singapore to achieve a sustainable computing infrastructure.